Kyonru/node-deeplink/README.md

 - `android_package_name`: **optional**.
 In case you want to support Android deep links, pass your app's package name.
 - `ios_store_link`: **optional**.
 In case you want to support ios deep links, pass your app's itunes url.
 You can get it [here](https://linkmaker.itunes.apple.com/us/).
 - `title`: **optional**.
 Title for the intermediate html page.
 Defaults to an empty string.
+- `timeout`: **optional**.
+Time before trying to open the store url.
+Defaults to 250 milliseconds.
+- `usePathOnFallback`: **optional**.
+Appends the path from the deeplink url to the fallback url.
+Defaults to false.

 ### Query params